 "We only need the guns," the President nodded.

 Denny dipped his head in return.
 "Good.
 Meanwhile, we will continue our relentless attacks.
 While the wizards flounder to steady their economy and assure the people, we'll begin disposing of their most valuable leaders.
-Eventually, if they have not surrendered before then, they'll be so worn down that conquering them will be brilliantly straightforward."
+Eventually, if they've not surrendered before then, they'll be so worn down that the rest will be rather straightforward."

 "Will it be a long war, then?" the Prime Minister asked, cringing at the thought.